CalebSedore/giliremen.github.io/index.md

 <body>
 <body>
 <h1> Infographic </h1>
-<h2> As a student at Lehigh Univeristy and a journalist on campus, I was interested to see how diverse our student body actually is.
-After doing some research I made an infographic to represent our student body ethnic diversity (or lack thereof) on campus. </h2>
+<p> As a student at Lehigh Univeristy and a journalist on campus, I was interested to see how diverse our student body actually is.
+After doing some research I made an infographic to represent our student body ethnic diversity (or lack thereof) on campus. </p>

 ![Infographic of Student Diversity at Lehigh](https://giliremen.github.io/Ethnicity2.png) [Infographic of Student Diversity at Lehigh](https://giliremen.github.io/Diversity.html)